lasp/adamant_example/src/assembly/pico/main/README.md

 cosmos-project/openc3-cosmos-pico-example/targets/PICO_EXAMPLE/cmd_tlm/tlm.txt
 ```

 After installing and running COSMOS we need to build the Pico Example plugin configuration files.
-This will allow COSMOS to decode telemetry from the Adamant virtual environment and properly format outgoing commands.
+This will allow COSMOS to decode telemetry from Adamant running on the Pico and properly format outgoing commands.

-These files are autocoded by Adamant.
-From the Adamant virtual environment run:
+These files are autocoded by Adamant. *From the Adamant virtual environment* run:

 ```
 $ cd adamant_example/src/assembly/pico/main
 $ redo cosmos_config
 ```

 This generates the command and telemetry configurations in the `adamant_example/src/assembly/pico/build/cosmos/plugin/` directory.
-The plugin configuration file is located in the `adamant_example/src/assembly/pico/cosmos/plugin/` directory, and should be reviewed to ensure the interface and required protocols are correct, before copying to the COSMOS plugin directory.
-By default, this template applies settings specific to this example and should be modified for other configurations.
+Note that the main plugin configuration file is located in `adamant_example/src/assembly/pico/main/cosmos/plugin/`.
+This file should be reviewed to ensure the interface and required protocols are correct for your configuration.
+All of these files will be installed into the COSMOS plugin in the following steps.

+> **For Mac**, first overwrite the provided `plugin.txt` file with one that is designed for TCP communication.
+> ```
+> $ cd adamant_example/src/assembly/pico/main/cosmos/plugin
+> $ cp plugin.txt.for_mac plugin.txt
+> ```

-The helper script, which takes the relative path from the top level of the assembly to the COSMOS install directory as an argument, copies the plugin configuration files, and any custom protocols used by the configuration, to the correct directories.
-If the COSMOS and Adamant example project directories are adjacent, complete the configuration by running:
+Next, run the helper script to install the Adamant plugin configuration files to the COSMOS plugin directory. *The following should be run from the host machine*.
+If the COSMOS and Adamant example project directories are adjacent, the command to install the configuration would be:

 ```
 $ cd adamant_example/src/assembly/pico/main
-$ ./install_cosmos_plugin.sh cosmos-project
+$ ./install_cosmos_plugin.sh ../../../../../cosmos-project/openc3-cosmos-pico-example/
 ```

 The plugin can now be compiled.
 Next, run:

 ```
-$ cd cosmos-project/openc3-cosmos-pico-example
+$ cd ../../../../../cosmos-project/openc3-cosmos-pico-example/
 $ ../openc3.sh cli rake build VERSION=1.0.0
 ```

 In the COSMOS Admin Console, select `Click to select plugin .gem file to install` and navigate to the compiled plugin gem file at `cosmos-project/openc3-cosmos-pico-example/openc3-cosmos-pico-example-1.0.0.gem` to install the compiled plugin.
 The plugin is templated to allow changing of parameters such as serial ports, but the default values are already set to correspond with this project.

 The plugin will be installed.
 With the Pico connected and running, the COSMOS Log Messages panel should show that the serial interface has accepted a new connection from Adamant.

+> **For Mac**, before COSMOS can connect to the Pico serial stream, we must first forward all the serial data over TCP using the `serial_tcp_bridge.py`.
+This program depends on pyserial, which we will install first. *From the Mac host run:*
+> ```
+> $ cd adamant_example/gnd/cosmos
+> $ python3 -m venv venv
+> $ source venv/bin/activate
+> $ pip install pyserial
+> ```
+> Now run `serial_tcp_bridge.py` with the following arguments:
+> ```
+> $ python3 serial_tcp_bridge.py --tty /dev/tty.usbmodem22402 --baudrate 115200 --ip 127.0.0.1 --port 2003
+> ```
+> Make sure to provide the correct device path for your serial device to the `--tty` argument.
+You should see telemetry packets being received by the bridge program and also by COSMOS.

 With COSMOS running, here are some interesting things you can try: